1. Address youth tobacco use by removing all flavored tobacco products from the market;

-1. Fund tobacco prevention and cessation programs at the Centers for Disease Control and Prevention-recommended level;
+2. Fund tobacco prevention and cessation programs at the level recommended by the Centers for Disease Control and Prevention (CDC); and

-The American Lung Association in the District of Columbia will continue to educate lawmakers on the ongoing fight against tobacco.
-Our goal is to build champions within the city council and a groundswell of advocates to advance our goals: increased funding for tobacco prevention and cessation, putting additional restrictions on smoking in hookah bars, and ensuring the new Tobacco 21 law will be fully implemented.
+The American Lung Association in the District of Columbia will continue to educate lawmakers on the ongoing fight against tobacco in 2020.
+Our goal is to continue to build champions within the DC Council and develop a grassroots advocacy network to advance our goals which include the removal of all flavored tobacco products from the marketplace in 2020.

 Sign up for the latest lung health news sent right to your inbox.

 Join more than 500,000 people who receive research updates, inspiring stories, health information and more.